 During the parent-teacher conferences, you will want to make sure to do the following things when talking with parents:

 - It is very important that you do not diagnosis the student with ADHD.
 A medical doctor must make the diagnosis.
 Your goal is just to let parents know that you have observed and recorded many ADHD signs and symptoms in children for their child.
 You are concerned that the student may have ADHD, and you are suggesting that parents take their child to his or her pediatrician.

 - Be prepared to share notes and specific details with parents who are sure to have many questions about your suggestion.
 If you feel these particular parents will be upset, you can invite the school counselor or principal to the meeting to help answer questions the parents may have about students with ADHD symptoms and interventions.

-- Have information available at the meeting to give to parents about ADHD and ADHD parent interventions.
-Some types of information that parents may want are a checklist of ADHD signs and symptoms and interventions--medications and alternative therapies.
-Ask the school counselor to help you gather this material before the parent teacher conferences.
+- Have information available at the meeting to give to parents about possible parent interventions.
+Some types of information that parents may want include a checklist of signs, symptoms and interventions–medications and alternative therapies.
+Ask the school counselor to help you gather this material before the parent-teacher conferences.

 You may want to follow up with parents if a second meeting was not scheduled.
 You could do this with a quick phone call or an email, whichever form of communication the parents prefer.
 During the follow-up, you will want to:

 - Find out if parents are planning to or have taken the child to the doctor after the discussion at the parent teacher conferences